_ _

 What tools help track daily learning consistency?

 A basic paper habit tracker works as effectively as any app.
-If you prefer digital, apps like Streaks, Habitica, or a spreadsheet track daily completion.
+If you prefer digital, apps like Streaks, Habitica, Anki (for spaced repetition), and Focusmate (for body doubling) track different layers of the daily learning habit, and a simple spreadsheet works just as well.
 The tracking method matters less than doing it immediately after each session.
 The check mark itself becomes part of the reward loop that strengthens the habit.

 Should I focus on one learning goal or multiple topics simultaneously?

 During the first 66 days of habit formation, focus on one topic.
-The habit itself is fragile and adding the decision of ‘what should I learn today’ creates friction that kills consistency.
-Once daily learning becomes automatic, you can rotate topics.
-Single-topic focus protects the habit during formation.
+The habit itself is fragile and adding the decision of “what should I learn today” creates friction that kills consistency.
+Single-topic focus protects the habit during formation; once daily learning becomes automatic, you can rotate topics.
+One caveat on scope: this single-topic guidance is built for self-directed learning, not for structured exam preparation with a fixed syllabus, where the curriculum dictates the sequence for you.

 How do I adapt my learning habit when my schedule changes?